-The “Ugly Butterfly” series of short films is where I explore human emotions that are complex and often, dare I say, unpleasant.
+The “Ugly Butterfly” series of short films is where I explore human emotions that are as complex as the character itself is raw.

 I love playing with the ugly butterfly because it’s actively trying to wrestle with its own mind.
 I find it hilarious, sad and compelling.
 At odds with the world and its Self.
 It has self-knowledge to a cumbersome degree for a puppet.
 It knows it’s poorly-made.
 It knows its stop-motion movements are embarrassingly lo-tech.